Purchasing A Computer System

 No matter where you shop, a large part of your computer shopping experience success will hinge on your salesperson's experience, knowledge, training, and desire to help you.
 Most salespeople are very courteous and aggressive, however, most are also not particularly computer knowledgeable.
 Much too often, they do not volunteer substantial information and have to be pumped for details.

 If you are a novice computer user, beware of the salesperson who attempts to sell you a computer and have you believe that once you purchase it for your home or business, you will live happily ever after.
 Some salespeople claim that the computer is very easy to use and will make your life much easier than it currently is.
 You will have more free time to enjoy life and spend with your family.
-Not too mention that it will give your kids a BIG academic edge!
+Not to mention that it will give your kids a BIG academic edge!
 Eventually this can be true.
 Unfortunately, for the novice user this is not the case at the beginning.
-Keep in mind that like everything else worth while in life, you will have to pay your dues.
+Keep in mind that like everything else worthwhile in life, you will have to pay your dues.
 It will take time and effort at the beginning for you to get up to a reasonable computer speed before you can start to reap its full benefits, and a trustworthy salesperson will convey this.

 If something rubs you the wrong way about the salesperson, grab someone else or simply walk out the door.
 Remember you, the customer, are the boss!
 Never be shy nor intimidated when purchasing a computer system or parts and spending your hard earned money.

-3. Learn All You Can Before Going Shopping
+3. Learn All You Can Before Shopping

 Being well informed is your best buying resource and protection!
 Before you go shopping for a computer, learn all you can about computer basics.
 While you do not have to become a computer guru, learn what you can about common computer jargon.
 Knowing what is meant by such standard terms as RAM, Megabytes, Gigabytes, Megahertz, or DPI can be a great help to you.